 Wood fiber is similar to paper and is sawdust formed into pellets.
 These pellets are absorbent and lightweight.
 Some woods like pine can be quite fragrant and will help mask litterbox odors.
 The downside is that, like paper, it’s non-clumping and can allow urine to sit on the bottom of the pan if you don’t stir it frequently, and sometimes the pellets can fall apart, getting sawdust on your cat’s paws that will track into the house.

 Tofu is inexpensive, extremely absorbent, and clumps into tight balls, which will help control odors.
 It’s also 100% biodegradable.
-Unfortunately, not all brands are the same, and some tofu litters can get mushy when your cat uses it.
+Unfortunately, not all brands are the same, and some tofu litters can get mushy when your cat uses them.

 Coconut shell litter is perfect for people that prefer litter with no odor.
 Since odors concentrate in enclosed spaces, this is a good choice for covered boxes, and some owners consider it the safest of all litters.
 The downside to coconut fiber is that it does not control odor too well, nor does it clump so you tend to use quite a bit of it.